Alrighht. This will be interesting.

 Things I’d do differently

 This one was cool!
 I got one contract where I was paid pretty well, and the people I worked with were cool.
 This was the first time I felt like I actually liked coding.
-I spent hours and hours making an app, and it turned out pretty good!
-I’d never made an app before, so it was all hands on deck, and we went real fast.
+I spent hours and hours making this app, and it ended up being good!
+I’d never made an app before, so it was all hands on deck, and the original contract was for three months, so we had to go fast!
 I loved the flexibility, freedom, and ownership I felt while working, and this is something where - if the projects just kept coming, I would keep doing it.

-Alas, a big part of freelancing is getting the work, and that’s the part that I wasn’t good at and honestly, didn’t even think that I’d have to do… What?!
-Looking back it seems so stupid.
-Of course you’re going to have to get work!!
-Ugh.
-The first gig I got was from a co-worker.
-After that, I got another contract from a friend, but all in all, I just wasn’t able to spend enough time developing AND getting future work.
+Alas, a big part of freelancing in any field (I learned…) is getting the work, and that’s the part that I wasn’t good at and honestly?
+Didn’t even think about (until it was WAY too late).
+I got my first gig from a co-worker, another from a friend, but all in all, I just wasn’t able to spend enough time developing AND getting future work.

 If I were going to do it again

 yeaaaah pretty much the coolest job I ever had.
 Kind of.
-I was the do-it-all guy, including the camp counselor for our sports camps.
+I was a do-it-all guy, including running our youth sports camps.
 It was fun, but a lot of work, and it did not pay much.
-I had this job when I was tanking after the freelance biz was slowly dying, so it was good to just make ends meet.
-But ultimately it was so much work, and I wasn’t getting paid very much.
-Pretty quickly needed to eject out of this one to find a higher paying job.
+I had this job when I was tanking after the freelance biz tanked, so I loved it because it made ends meet.
+Thank God.
+It was cool, though, to be a part of a small team that did a lot of work.
+I got to manage a social media team!
+How fun!

 Things I learned:

-But!
+was it fun?
+Yeah!
 It was sort of a fun gig!
-I enjoyed biking around, and it was fun to see knew bakeries and such.
+I enjoyed biking around, and it was fun to see knew bakeries and restaurants.
 I would 100p get one of those big boxy bags if I were going to do this again.
+Once I had an order of thai iced teas explode in my backpack.
+The person was nice about it, though.